Aaron Hickey: Bologna make bid for Hearts defender

 Serie A side Bologna have made a bid for highly-rated Hearts defender Aaron Hickey.

-The offer is believed to be in the region of £1.5m for the 19-year-old left-back, who made 22 appearances in the Scottish Premiership as Hearts were relegated last season.
+The offer is believed to be in the region of £1.5m for the 18-year-old left-back, who made 30 appearances for Hearts last season as they were relegated after Scottish football was curtailed due to the coronavirus crisis.

 - Scottish Transfer Centre LIVE!